REAL ESTATE AND BUSINESS LAW. REIMAGINED.

 During that time, he attended Western New England University School of Law at night, as his passion for business and law grew.
 While in law school, he focused heavily on business and real estate coursework.
 He then began purchasing investment properties in St. Petersburg, FL and West Hartford, CT, applying his knowledge and skillset to negotiating and drafting Purchase and Sale agreements and leases.
 He managed to balance all of this with the complexities of running a multi-unit business and starting a new family.
 He was also a finalist in the 2020 Connecticut Entrepreneur of the Year Awards for the Scaling Venture category.

 Today, he uses his extensive experience in business and real estate in helping families, fellow entrepreneurs and business owners with a variety of legal needs.
-Whether it is assisting residential real estate clients, working alongside landlords and property managers, or mentoring start-ups, Attorney Marti aims to disrupt the legal community by delivering world-class service in a flat fee model with convenient at-home consultations.
-He ensures maximum safety protocols of his entire team as they interface with clients.
+Whether it is assisting real estate clients, mentoring start-ups, or facilitating the purchase or sale of healthcare practices, Attorney Marti aims to disrupt the legal community by delivering world-class service with a flat fee model.
+With a deep passion for education, Justin is also an Adjunct Professor at American International College in Springfield, MA, where he teaches business and healthcare classes.

 “Humans of action, above all, those whose actions are guided by love, live forever.”